“My kids just won’t pick up their stuff. What’s wrong with them?”

-You might be saying, “But, Dr. Cale…I’ve been telling them that for years.”Well, what’s new is that you’re actually going to stop reminding them or nagging them.
+You might be saying, “But, Dr. Cale…I’ve been telling them that for years.”Well, what’s new is that you’re going to stop reminding them or nagging them.
 Instead, you will allow them to take responsibility for their rooms.
 You will no longer nag, threaten, beg, or negotiate.
 Next, tell them…

 3. “You’ll clean your room every Saturday morning before you do anything else.”

 Gently, with no emotion, point out that their work isn’t finished, so they’re not going to the soccer game yet.
 You have to be willing to let them experience the consequences of their choices.

 Believe me, they’ll only miss a few minutes of a couple of games before they get it.
 It doesn’t have to be Saturday.
 What matters is that there’s a schedule and that you stick to your guns.
 No access to desired activities until the room is cleaned.

 I can hear you now…

 4. “But my kids will throw a fit!”

 Let them throw a fit – and don’t change your mind.
 You don’t have to rescue your children from their upsets.
 If you’re unwilling to let your kids be unhappy with your decisions, you’re powerless.
-You can’t make healthy parental choices on the basis of your children’s approval.
+You can’t make healthy parental choices based on your children’s approval.
 They’ll naturally go down the path of least responsibility, and this will not serve them.
 Let them be upset and stick to “work than play.”
 Next, it will be essential to …

 5. Ignore their complaints and procrastination.